 Chronic Pain & Mental Health

-Naturally, chronic pain can take a significant toll on your mental health and quality of life.
-The emotional difficulties associated with chronic pain include the distress from the actual pain sensation, as well as secondary emotional distress caused by the impact of chronic pain.
-This might involve frustration related to frequent medical contact, isolation resulting from limited engagement in social or recreational activities, worries about what might come next, or hopelessness related to your condition.
-This combination of feelings cause a person to feel overwhelmed and experience burnout.
-As a result, individuals who experience chronic pain are also more likely to experience other mental health symptoms and conditions, especially depression and anxiety.1,2,3
+Chronic pain can take a significant toll on your mental health and quality of life.
+The emotional difficulties associated with chronic pain include distress from the pain itself, as well as secondary emotional distress caused by the impact of chronic pain.
+This might involve frustration related to frequent medical contact, isolation resulting from limited engagement in social/recreational activities, worries about what comes next, or hopelessness related to your condition.

-Depression and Chronic Pain
+Depression & Chronic Pain

-The relationship between depression and chronic pain may actually be bidirectional, as depression has also been identified as a risk factor in the transition from acute to chronic pain.4 This can be similar to chronic illness, such as for those living with multiple sclerosis, arthritis, or heart disease.
-Some interesting recent research has found that the absence of cheerfulness and laughter that occurs with depression had the strongest association with pain interference ratings.3 Individuals experiencing chronic pain are also more likely to experience insomnia and fatigue, engage in problematic medication use, and report lower overall quality of life.
+The relationship between depression and chronic pain may actually be bidirectional, as depression has also been identified as a risk factor in the transition from acute to chronic pain.4 This can be similar to chronic illness, such as for those living with multiple sclerosis, rheumatoid arthritis, or heart disease.

-- Pain Catastrophizing: focusing on and thus magnifying the negative effects of pain and feeling helpless to cope with it.
+- Pain catastrophizing: Focusing on (and thus magnifying) the negative effects of pain and feeling helpless to cope with it

-Chronic Pain and Suicide
+Chronic Pain & Suicide

-The psychosocial factors that seem to contribute to increased suicide risk for people living with chronic pain include:
+The factors that seem to contribute to increased suicide risk for people living with chronic pain include:

 - Mental defeat